pjhile/ls-theme-utility/readme.md

 Installation
 ---------------------------------------------------------------------------------------------------

-This package contains a CMS export of the theme, with file name `cms.lca`.
+This package contains a CMS export of the theme, with file name `utility.lca`.
 In order to import this theme, please follow these instructions:
 1. Log in to your LemonStand store.
 2. Select the `CMS` section from the menu.
-3. Select `Export or Import` from the sub-menu.
+3. Select `Themes` from the sub-menu.
+If you do not see `Themes`, please make sure your installation is up-to-date.
-4. Choose `Import pages, partials and templates`.
+4. Choose `Import theme.`.
-5. Click `Choose file`, locate and select `cms.lca` from your harddrive, and then choose `Import`.
+5. Click `Choose file`, locate and select `utility.lca` from your harddrive, and then choose `Import`.
-6. Allow LemonStand to upload and import the CMS templates.
+6. Allow LemonStand to upload and import the CMS theme.
 7. Follow the configuration instructions below.

-Please note the CMS templates (pages, partials, layouts) will be merged with any already existing in your store.
 Alternatively, and for version control, the `templates` directory contains filesystem CMS templates.
+The primary purpose of these is to track template changes.

 This package contains module dependencies, located in the `modules` directory.
 Please follow these instructions:
 1. In the `modules` directory, please select all folders, right click, and copy them.